crysxd/OctoApp-Plugin/README.md

 Nothing to configure!
 OctoApp will connect automatically to the plugin

 ## Issues / Rquests
-Please use the app's bug report feature in case of any issues.
-Feature requests can go ti [GitLab](https://gitlab.com/realoctoapp/octoapp/-/issues/).
+Please use the app's bug report function in case of any issues.
+Feature requests can go to [GitLab](https://gitlab.com/realoctoapp/octoapp/-/issues/).